microsoft/dotnet-apiport/docs/BreakingChanges/167 WCF message security unable to use TLS1.1 and TLS1.2.md

 - [ ] Build-time break

 ### Recommended Action
-Prior to .NET Framework 4.7, this change is disabled by default.
+In the .NET Framework 4.7, support for TLS1.1 and TLS1.2 in WCF message security is disabled by default.
 You can enable this fix by adding the following line to the `<runtime>` section of the app.config or web.config file:

    ```xml
    <runtime>